c-blake/nio/FAQ.md

 generality.
 OTOH, maybe there are dozens of general things to do.
 Have at it.

-NIO is so simple/easy that its main value to the world might not be *any* one implementation, tool, or libraray, but merely some standard suffix syntax/naming convention.
+NIO is so simple/easy that its main value to the world might not be *any* one implementation, tool, or library, but merely some standard suffix syntax/naming convention.
 Stick to that convention and the world benefits from any/all impls in any/all PLs, like CSV or TSV or whatever, but with no per-datum parsing.